 Becoming a parent is not just a milestone to cross, it is a moment to be filled with joy and hope.
-Even though the labor and delivery itself isn’t always easy, a competent obstetric hospital and delivery team can see both mother and baby make it through the process safe and sound.
+Even though labor and delivery aren’t always easy, a competent obstetric doctor and delivery team can see both mother and baby make it through the process safe and sound.

 Turn to an Experienced Team with 40+ Years of Experience

-At Decof, Barry, Mega & Quinn P.C., our birth injury lawyers in Rhode Island have vast experience in these types of cases and are tenacious in pursuing compensation on your behalf.
+At Decof, Barry, Mega & Quinn P.C., our birth asphyxia lawyers in Rhode Island have vast experience in these types of cases and are tenacious in pursuing compensation on your behalf.
 In these complex cases, it’s important to hire a lawyer with the appropriate expertise.
-Our lawyers have extensive experience in these cases, and have secured multi-million-dollar verdicts and settlements to help care for children who have been harmed by birth injuries.
+Our team has extensive experience in these cases and has secured multi-million-dollar verdicts and settlements to help care for children who have been harmed by birth injuries.